Professor Dr. Dimitry Bazyka

 Dr. Bazyka is Scientific Secretary of the National Commission on Radiation Protection of Ukraine and Head of the Problem Commission established by the Ministry of Health Care and the National Academy of Medical Sciences of Ukraine to deal with problems related to radiation medicine and with medical consequences of the Chernobyl accident.

 His main areas of expertise are radiation biology, immunology and radiation protection.
 He received the Honorary Award of the Parliament of Ukraine in 2005 and the State Award of Ukraine in Science and Technology in 2007.

-Dr. Bazyka has been the representative of Ukraine to UNSCEAR since 2012.
+Dr. Bazyka has been representative of Ukraine since the fifty-ninth session in 2012.